Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 “ the greatest European expert in traditional charas production techniques.”

 The village now is famous the world over for producing ‘Malana cream’, considered one of the best quality charas in India.
-Generally it is more ‘creamy’, or clay-like, as compared to that produced in other parts of the bharat.
+Generally it is more ‘creamy’, or clay-like, as compared to that produced in other parts of Bharat.

 Hand rubbed Charas

 The Himalayan Foothills are rainy throughout much of the late summer and fall when the local plants are rubbed for hashish.
-The rubbing is done when the plant has the right maturity and colour, but is not to dry, Jhonny knows.
-As for the hight it is grown till 3500m (11482.94 Feet) and it shall be this charas that is the strongest.
+The rubbing is done when the plant has the right maturity and color, but is not to dry, Jhonny knows.
+As for the height it is grown till 3500m (11482.94 Feet) and it shall be this charas that is the strongest.

 Only the healthy flowers, with no lice or spiders are rubbed, the small leaves and seeds are taken away also.
 Vine plants are to be plucked, as they give a unwanted taste to the charas.
 Obviously the male plants are to be taken off the field before maturation.

 The creaminess is determined by the amount of plant material that gets collected along with the resin.
 Lesser plant material makes the resin softer and smoother – creamy.
-But all this is determined also by the experience and patience of the worker growing, harvesting and rubbing it.
+All this is determined also by the experience and patience of the worker growing, harvesting and rubbing it.

 Medically, the “Malana” strain has been known to be of particular benefit for those suffering from fibromyalgia.
 Helping relieve associated symptoms such as insomnia and nausea.